DDejviDD/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 **Deliverables**:

 1. Provide the docker log output for each of the containers:  `ha`, `s1` and `s2`.
 Put your logs in the `logs` directory you created in the previous task.
 3. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
 Put the logs in the `logs` directory in your repo.

+All the logs are under the log directory for this task *../logs/task3*.

 ## <a name="task-4"></a>Task 4: Use a template engine to easily generate configuration files